cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

   - Port to listen on, defaults to 8787

 - `--host` <PropMeta>optional</PropMeta>
-  - Host to forward or requests to, defaults to the zone of project or to tutorial.cloudflareworkers.com if unauthenticated.
+  - Host to forward requests to, defaults to the zone of project or to tutorial.cloudflareworkers.com if unauthenticated.

 - `--local-protocol` <PropMeta>optional</PropMeta>
   - Protocol to listen to requests on, defaults to http.